 INTRODUCING THE PUPPY TO ITS NEW HOME

-A new WB English bulldog puppy is a source of cheer and warmth everywhere.
+A new English bulldog puppy is a source of cheer and warmth everywhere.
 The companionship of a puppy has positive psychological and health benefits for people.
 Even older dogs and cats seem to perk up when a pup is introduced into the household.
 Perhaps the best thing about puppies is that they give their love, affection, and devotion unconditionally.

 Food and Water Bowls… That can be sanitized easily.

-A harness, leash, and chewing toys.
+A harness, leash, and hard plastic chewing toys.
+(No bones or rawhides)

 Coccidiosis… A type of intestinal infection.